1 | Side-striped palm pitviper |

 6 | Red-headed glasstail |

-A harmless 65cm species which has never caused a human death.
+A harmless 40-60cm species (max 69cm) which has never caused a human death.
 The red-headed glasstail lives not just in forests, but the crawling, dense interiors of forests.
 They stick to the forest floors, where they carefully monitor their surroundings for frogs hopping into view, or lizards crawling along a low bush.
 This is one of Panama’s harder snakes to find, as they prefer the deepest, most untouched forests.

 Urotheca fulviceps has a golden eye, surrounding a round black pupil.
 They also have a vivid black line below the eye, like an underline symbol, while their belly is creamy white.
 They might be a tropical snake, but red-headed glasstails don’t like it too scorching.
 During the hottest, driest weather, they switch from day-faring to become nocturnal.

-7 | Brown vine snake |
+7 | Striped vine snake |

 8 | Lansberg’s hognosed pitviper |

 Lansberg’s hognose pitvipers vary significantly in colour.
 They range from orange to stone grey, to somewhere inbetween.
-Their blotches are usually subtle, just slightly darker than their surroundings.
-Despite their venom, Porthidium lansbergii is far from the biggest bully in the forest.
-In 2020, one was spotted being eaten by a juvenile fer-de-lance, in a dry forest of northern Colombia.
+Their blotches are usually subtle, being just slightly darker than their surroundings.

 9 | Ecuadorian milk snake |